Performance Evaluation

 The Performance Evaluation Form (Formal or Alternative) is intended to be completed by the supervisor in conjunction with the employee and is forwarded to Human Resources for inclusion in the employee personnel file.

-For a deeper understanding of the process and differences between each of the forms, please see the Guidebook for the Wright State University Performance Evaluation Process (PDF).
-The Guidebook also provides information about the timeline, performance improvement plans, and the process of goal-setting.
+For a deeper understanding of the process and differences between each of the forms, please see the Guidebook for the Wright State University Performance Evaluation Process.
+The Guidebook also provides information about the timeline, performance improvements plans and the process of goal-setting.

 Additionally, please note that it may be easier to ‘mouse click’ into your intended sections in the forms than to use the ‘tab’ feature.
 Furthermore, please note that any ‘check boxes’ have to have an actual “x” placed in them.
 In order to make the overall form more user friendly, the check box ‘form field’ was not able to be used.